RetroReversing/retroReversing/pages/nes/NESDevkitHardware.md

 <section class="postSection">
 <iframe class="wow slideInLeft postImage" width="560" height="315" src="https://www.youtube.com/embed/j8J58aTxCPM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <div markdown="1">
-The first ever development kit that general consumers could buy was `Family Basic`, which was as the name suggests an implementation of the BASIC programming language that you could write and execute on the Famicom [^20].
+The first ever Nintendo development kit that general consumers could buy was `Family Basic`, which was as the name suggests an implementation of the BASIC programming language that you could write and execute on the Famicom [^20].

 As for Commercial games, the legendary developer of Pokemon, Satoshi Tajiri from Game Freaks used Family BASIC to create his first game, which he then built his own NES development kit on top of and created the game called Mendel Palace [^21].